DerAnderDo/Rock64_CpuTempOverBrowser/README.md

 ![screenshot](https://user-images.githubusercontent.com/113915726/191049648-1a3bdbfb-a268-4a15-ad81-5a2e4e3825b6.png)

 ## Purpose
-Simple software for monitoring the cpu temperature on a rock64 via browser using chart.js, with 3-day history and simple moving average calculation.
+Simple software for monitoring the cpu temperature on a rock64 via browser using chart.js, with 3-day history, simple moving average and low pass filter calculation.

 ## Usage
 This software consists of an html file, the javascript module 'chart.js' and a c file.
 To set things up copy the 'data' folder to your